USS Bluebird (AM-72)

 USS Bluebird (AM-72) was an Albatross-class minesweeper acquired by the U.S. Navy during World War II for clearing minefields during fleet operations.

 M/V Maine—a steel-hulled fishing trawler constructed in 1931 at Bath, Maine, by Bath Iron Works—was purchased by the Navy on 13 August 1940 from the Booth Fisheries Co., Boston, Massachusetts; renamed Bluebird and designated a minesweeper, AM-72, on 14 August 1940; converted to naval service at Boston, Massachusetts, by the General Ship & Engineering Works; and commissioned at the Boston Navy Yard on 22 November 1940.

 World War II service

 Bluebird was assigned to Mine Squadron (MinRon) 7, Train, Atlantic Fleet.
 In the spring of 1941, the minesweeper moved south to Bermuda, where a naval operating base (NOB) had been established to support the newly established Neutrality Patrol.
-She served at Bermuda until late in June, returning to the United States at Norfolk, Virginia, on 27 June.
+She served in Bermuda until late June, returning to the United States at Norfolk, Virginia, on 27 June.
 Bluebird operated along the U.S. East Coast as a unit of MinRon 7 until the spring of 1942.
 On 2 April 1942, she received orders assigning her to the 5th Naval District on a temporary basis.
 On 23 July, the minesweeper resumed duty with the Atlantic Fleet.
 By the first part of 1943, the warship was part of the Greenland Patrol, operating in the waters between Greenland and Iceland.